cfloutier/k2d2/README.md

 Thanks to Opus (#Opus#7354) for the name of the Mod !

-# Next

-* Burn based on real dv
-* We could stop burning if the atitude of the vessel is out of the node direction.
-* SAS use or another way to point in the node direction (SMART SAS like mechjeb ??)
-* Options page ?

 # Installation

 Open the game folder by right-clicking on the game in your Steam library, selecting "Manage," and then clicking "Browse local files."